mirumee/ariadne-codegen/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Ariadne Code Generator!
+Thank you for your interest in contributing to Ariadne Codegen!

 We welcome bug reports, questions, pull requests, and general feedback.